gwtboot/domino-rest-enum-date/README.md

 ## API
 For the APIs you just need to run mvn:clean install to deploy your API to the local Maven repository.
-The API modul is your interface between the Client and the Server part.
+The API module is your interface between the Client and the Server part.
+If you want to reuse classes from both side Client and Server you should put them in this API module.
+Validation classes are also candidates to put in this API module.

 ## Client
 For the Client part you can start the standard process for GWT just like it is shown in the example from GWT Boot: